rse/vmix-scripts/multiview-overlay.md

 **Update Custom Multiview Overlays**

-Allow one to update the preview/program overlays of a custom multiview by selecting corresponding images in a "List" type input.
+Allow one to select the corresponding page of a multi-camera multiview and update its preview/program overlays.

 Problem
 -------